 For fear he might use books to hide or transport correspondence, he was only allowed to be in possession of one or two exemplars of pious nature after several years imprisonment.
 And each time his linen was changed, it was first searched carefully and then again when it returned freshly washed, to make sure no secret messages were sent or received this way.

-Lauzun was visited in his cell by Saint-Mars twice every day, but the later had orders not to answer any questions, thus Lauzun did not even receive an answer upon asking if his mother was still among the living.
+Lauzun was visited in his cell by Saint-Mars twice every day, but the latter had orders not to answer any questions, thus Lauzun did not even receive an answer upon asking if his mother was still among the living.
 Of course, all of that was not easy to endure and Saint-Mars was quite positive that Lauzun would go mad at some point.
 He had already started to neglect his looks, even more than usual, hosted a mighty untamed beard in his facial area, refused to speak a word with his goaler, and his mood changed between long fits of depression and outbursts of hysterical passion.

 With nothing to occupy himself with, Antonin had plenty of time to think… also about how to get out of this place.
 It did not look like the King was willed to forgive him this time, so he had to take matters into his own hands.
 He could appeal to the King and politely request his release… or he could attempt to escape.
 Lauzun decided for the latter.
 With old nails and the blades of broken knives he tunnelled through the stone floor of his room until he had scraped out a passage large enough to admit his somewhat diminutive person.
 At the bottom he found himself in an empty chamber lighted by a barred window, patiently, little by little, he chipped off an angle of this window and removed one bar.
 Then, letting himself down into the dry moat by a ladder made of towels, which he had carefully hidden, he burrowed under the wall and emerged one February morning in 1676 in a courtyard of the fortress.
 Three years after he started the tunnelling.
 Unfortunately for him, he did not find any open gates to the outside world and instead encountered a quite incorruptible sentry, who thus escorted him back to where he ought to be, his cell.

 As mentioned, the most famous prisoner of Pignerol at the time was Nicolas Fouquet, but at the very same time Pignerol also hosted a different gentleman whose identity had to be kept secret at all cost and later became even more famous than Fouquet and Lauzun together…. the Man in the Iron Mask.
-This Iron Mask was a black velvet mask (Voltaire was the first to mention one made of iron, a good 100 years later.) and this mysterious gentleman acted for a time as valet to Monsieur Fouquet…. where he might have made the acquaintance of Lauzun.
+This Iron Mask was a black velvet mask (Voltaire was the first to mention one made of iron.) and this mysterious gentleman acted for a time as valet to Monsieur Fouquet…. where he might have made the acquaintance of Lauzun.
 As it happened, the rooms of Fouquet and Lauzun were straight underneath each other and the latter discovered a way to visit his neighbour secretly.
 Via the chimney.

 Fouquet received frequent visits from Lauzun and seeing Fouquet’s daughter visiting her papa at Pignerol, Lauzun tried his best to get close to her by shamelessly flirting.
 The secret connection between the rooms was only discovered after Fouquet’s demise in 1680.
 Saint-Mars figured that Lauzun might know of the mysterious prisoner and had him change rooms.
 He was moved to the room Fouquet had occupied and, since there was a chance that Lauzun might be released at some point, he was told that said mysterious man had been released after Fouquet’s demise… which was, of course, not true.
 The masked man was just moved to a different part of the fortress, far away from Lauzun.
 Thus Monsieur Lauzun was probably one of very few people who knew of the existence of said man, who was later nicknamed the Man in the Iron Mask.